 NPD’s technical expertise in design and analysis is concentrated in solid mechanics, soil mechanics, fluid mechanics, heat transfer and nuclear physics.
-Led by VP Dr. Stefan Anton, the technical specialists based in NPD provide technical support to all Holtec operating divisions as well as external clients.
+The technical specialists based in NPD provide technical support to all Holtec operating divisions as well as external clients.

 The NPD’s principal areas of proven analytical competence are: